r1delta/r1delta/README.md

 You are also provided with the `r1delta_minimal-build.zip` if you don't want 3rd party .dlls included (you'll need to apply these manually later on.), in such case, click [here](#instructions-for-the-minimal-zip-release) for the instructions.

-If you aren't using Origin, you'll also want to download the `Titanfall.exe` provided and replace the one in your Titanfall installation with it.
+If you aren't using Origin, you'll also want to download the `Titanfall.exe` provided and replace the one in your Titanfall installation with it and then run the game with the launch arguments `-noorigin`.

 Once you downloaded the .zip file, follow these instructions:
 1) Locate your Titanfall installation directory, this is usually one of the following paths: